 wordpress_sites: site1: ... site2: ...

-Implement your customizations as modular Nginx include files and put them the
+Implement your customizations as modular Nginx include files and put them in a folder called

-wordpress-setup role, following the example directory structure below.
+nginx-includes in the root of your Trellis directory.
 Each file is an Ansible/Jinja2 template and can make full use of logic and variables.

 Note that the directory must be named